weihaolun/election-analysis/written_report.md

      # Assign a variable to save the file to a path.
      file_to_save = os.path.join("analysis", "new_results.txt")
      ```
 - After above modification, a new result will be pulled from the new election data source and saved to a new text file.
-This sould work with any local election with candidate name and voters' county.
+This should work well for any local election with candidates' names and voters' counties collected.

 ### Example 2
 Now the votes are filtered by counties, we can re-use the script for elections in cities and even states by modifying variable’s name.
 Let's change "county" to "state" for example: